-Canon 700D versus Panasonic G6
+Canon 700D vs Panasonic G6

-The Canon EOS 700D (called Canon T5i in some regions) and the Panasonic Lumix DMC-G6 are two digital cameras that were revealed to the public, respectively, in March 2013 and April 2013.
+The Canon EOS 700D (called Canon T5i in some regions) and the Panasonic Lumix DMC-G6 are two digital cameras that were announced, respectively, in March 2013 and April 2013.
 The 700D is a DSLR, while the G6 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (700D) and a Four Thirds (G6) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 15.9 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G6 is notably smaller (22 percent) than the Canon 700D.
 Moreover, the G6 is markedly lighter (33 percent) than the 700D.
 In this context, it is worth noting that neither the 700D nor the G6 are weather-sealed.